MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nn-ksproxy-iksqualityforwarder.md

 ## -remarks

-The IID for this interface is IID_IKsQualityForwarder.</p>
+The IID for this interface is IID_IKsQualityForwarder.